 Review of Criminal Behavior, Other than Honorable Discharge

-Students, who have discontinued attendance at Tusculum College for six months or more, not including a leave of absence, must reapply for admission.
+Students, who have discontinued attendance at Tusculum University for six months or more, not including a leave of absence, must reapply for admission.
 Applicants, who do not enroll within 12 months of the application date, must reapply for admission.
-If the former student or applicant seeking readmission attended another institution during the interim, official transcripts of all academic work attempted must be forwarded directly to the Graduate and Professional Studies Office of Admission.
-Please refer to the transfer guidelines on page 121 of the Tusculum College catalog.
+If the former student or applicant seeking readmission attended another institution during the interim, official transcripts of all academic work attempted must be forwarded directly to the Adult and Online Studies Office of Admission.
+Please refer to the transfer guidelines on page 121 of the Tusculum University catalog.

 Academic petitions will be reviewed by the Admissions and Standards Committee for undergraduate applicants and by the Graduate Committee for graduate applicants.
 All judicial petitions will be reviewed by the Dean of Students prior to being submitted to the respective committee.
-The petition should be sent to the Graduate and Professional Studies Office of Admission and show definite reason and good cause as to why such reenrollment should be permitted.
+The petition should be sent to the Adult and Online Studies Office of Admission and show definite reason and good cause as to why such re-enrollment should be permitted.
 Please provide any documentation to support your petition.

 Computer Needs and Recommended Skills

-Students who enroll in Graduate and Professional Studies programs are responsible for having access to a computer, email capabilities and Internet connectivity capable of linking to the Tusculum College website.
-Students must utilize their assigned Tusculum College email account received at registration.
-Tusculum College provides computer/Internet accessibility at its instructional sites.
-If students are unable to obtain access to the Internet connectivity and email capabilities either on their own or through the use of College-supplied facilities, the College will assist them in identifying other convenient Internet access locations.
+Students who enroll in Adult and Online Studies programs are responsible for having access to a computer, email capabilities and Internet connectivity capable of linking to the Tusculum website.
+Students must utilize their assigned Tusculum email account received at registration.
+Tusculum provides computer/Internet accessibility at its instructional sites.
+If students are unable to obtain access to the Internet connectivity and email capabilities either on their own or through the use of Institution-supplied facilities, Tusculum will assist them in identifying other convenient Internet access locations.